-Equipment purchased by clubs/societies is the property of the SU and must be returned to the SU should the Club cease to operate.
+Equipment purchased by clubs/societies is the property of the SU and must be returned to the SU should the club/society cease to operate.

-To ensure the safety of users the SU require Club officers to carry out visual checks on all equipment whose use could have implications for health and safety, i.e. if the equipment was faulty or in poor condition it may adversely affect the health and safety of users.
+To ensure the safety of users the SU require club/society officers to carry out visual checks on all equipment whose use could have implications for health and safety, i.e. if the equipment was faulty or in poor condition it may adversely affect the health and safety of users.
 See Appendix 6